numanrki/auto-date-year-month/README.txt

 == Upgrade Notice ==

-* **What's new:** added new shortcodes for countdown with detailed and compact formats to display time in days, hours, minutes, and seconds.
+**What's new:** Added new shortcodes for countdowns with both detailed and compact formats, allowing you to display time in days, hours, minutes, and seconds.
+This release also includes important security fixes to prevent unauthorized shortcode execution in comments.

 == Frequently Asked Questions ==